 Chili & cornbread

 Monday was just one of those days for us.
 We were both tired and didn’t feel like doing much.
 I wanted to make dinner but I didn’t want to spend a lot of time in the kitchen so I figured chili would be the perfect solution.
 It took me a while to come up with this recipe, but it was well worth the time it took to do so.
 This chili is packed full of peppers (which makes it a little spicy), tender meat and lots of beans.
-The cornbread is a combination of several recipes I’ve used in the past.
+The cornbread is like a combination of several recipes I’ve used in the past.
 It’s sweet but not to the point that it tastes like cake.
 You can definitely taste the cornmeal- which is the best part, right?
 One of my favorite things to eat cornbread with is honey butter.
 If you’re looking for a good recipe you can find one here.
 Enjoy!

 Three Bean Chili